Author Guidelines

 Open review

-In open review, manuscripts are sent to reviewers.
-If the paper is considered original and technically sound, the article, the reviewer's comments and the author's reply are published alongside the names of all involved.
-This way, Papers in Physics promotes the open discussion of controversies among specialists that are of help to the reader and to the transparency of the editorial process.
-Moreover, our reviewers receive their due recognition by publishing a recorded citable report.
+In open review, manuscripts are sent to reviewers who agree to unveil their identity.
+If the paper is considered suitable for publication, the names of all involved will be published in the article information.
+The the reviewer's comments and the author's replies may be also published together with the main article when considered valuable for the readers according to the editor in charge of the manuscript.
+In this way, Papers in Physics promotes open discussions of controversies among specialists that are of help to the reader and to the transparency of the editorial process.
+Moreover, reviewers receive their due recognition by publishing a recorded citable report.

 Language: Manuscripts must be written in English following American spelling.